 Boosting of Revenue

 Consider this: with the new GST in place, there will be no more evasion than there is now with the current tax regulations.
 A simplified taxation term will encourage more suppliers to pay the tax amount, resulting in an increase in revenue levels.
+The GST revenue crossed ₹2 lakh crore per month in early 2025, marking an all-time high.
+Increased digital transactions and reduced tax evasion have contributed to this growth.

 Transparency

 The tax administration has begun working without corruption.
 Transparency has also resulted from allowing sales invoices to disclose the tax applied.
+The government’s introduction of blockchain-based GST verification in 2025 ensures that fraudulent claims are minimized.
+This has encouraged a corruption-free tax environment, benefiting both businesses and consumers.

 Top 10 Disadvantages of GST